 Working Aloft Variations

 Every time you go aloft, the rigging can be in a different configuration.
 The gap between ratlines and footrope can be quite a step for little legs.
 If the yards are braced up sharp then being small is an advantage if you have to wiggle through a tight spot.
 Like rock climbing you have to look ahead and plan your route skywards to suit the conditions.
-There may be a time when your watch leader is looking for volunteers to go aloft at night, so try and memorise your favourite moves around the tricky bits.

 (P.S.
 It’s a lot easier than rock climbing.
-Ships masts are designed to be giant climbing frames.)
+Ships masts are designed to be giant climbing frames!)